birdyboy18/Crumbl/README.md

 ###Appending elements

-*Append the given element after all children of each element in the nodelist.*
+*Inserts a given element after all children of each element in the nodes list.*

-**Expects:** an HTML element
+**Expects:** An HTML element

 **Returns:** Crumbl